 If you forget to take the medicine at the scheduled time, do not take a double dose.
-Take the next dose at the usual time and continue as normal.
+Take the next dose at the usual time and consult your doctor.

 Adhere to the treatment as recommended by your doctor.

 Even if your health improves, do not stop taking this medicine without consulting your doctor or pharmacist.